-Delegation is only successful with accountability and providing feedback marks the end of a complete delegation process.
+Delegation is only successful with accountability.
+Providing feedback marks the end of a complete delegation process.
 The person responsible for the task is held accountable for its timely completion, accuracy, and results.

-If there was a problem with the work, offer suggestions for how they can make it right.
+If there was a problem with the work, offer suggestions for how it can be made right.
 And for tasks well done, recognize the team or individuals who made it happen.
-Giving recognition and critique after delegating provides immense value and encourages employees to give their best.
+Giving recognition after delegating provides immense value and encourages employees to give their best.

-Delegating work is much easier when you have a team and project management system to help you keep track of ongoing projects and tasks.
+Delegating work is much easier when you have a project management system to help you keep track of ongoing projects and tasks.

 Wrike’s robust task management capabilities and highly secure software allow you to easily assign tasks, monitor employee progress, and provide support and feedback as needed.
 Employees can ask for feedback, support, or resources directly, creating a feeling of empowerment to make decisions and take the initiative as they execute their work.

-Are you ready to streamline and improve how you delegate work in your team?
+Are you ready to streamline tasks and improve how you delegate work to your team?
 Get started with a free two-week trial today!